AlexCheema/Graphite/README.md

-# Graphite - Write Succinct Proofs for Graphs easily!
+# Graphite - Python 1 liner for Graph Algorithm Succinct Proofs!

 ## Value Proposition
  - **ZKPs Accessible via Python:** You can generate succinct proofs for any graph algorithms, easily using just python without knowing any ZKP-domain specific languages